 Their fleet consists of 3000+ physical servers in 90+ countries, so it’s good coverage.
 The service has an especially high number of European and the Asia Pacific countries available.
 If you’re from there, it will be easy to find a neighboring server to connect to.

-Even both Windows and macOS have split tunneling, so you’ll be able to use the service specifically for your torrent client.
+Even both Windows and macOS have split tunneling, so you’ll be able to use the service specifically for your torrent traffic.
 Few macOS apps have split tunneling, so it’s an achievement in itself.

 It’s worth mentioning that ExpressVPN doesn’t include a SOCKS5 proxy, which could make your downloads even faster.
 Also, the subscription price is quite steep even when selecting longer subscription plans.